nftyte/impure-diamond/README.md

 A reference implementation of an impure diamond: an [EIP-2535](https://github.com/ethereum/EIPs/issues/2535) diamond with immutable functions that can be upgraded.

-By implementing upgradable functions directly in the contract, an impure diamond can save gas on deployment and other transactions while maintaining its upgradability.
+By implementing upgradable functions directly in the contract, an impure diamond can save gas on deployment and other transactions while maintaining upgradability.

 ## Inclusions